Currently, there are 7 functions associated with the sample

 parameter defines the mraster

 covariate, which is used to constrain the clhs sampling.
-This could be any number of variables.
-An example could be the distance a pixel is from road access
+An example

 (e.g. from calculate_distance()

-see example below), terrain slope, the output from calculate_coobs()
+slope, the output from calculate_coobs()

-, or many others.
+, or many

 #--- cost constrained examples ---#